 06.02.04.01 Step 2.4.1: Nominal Fire Frequency Estimation

-In many ways is estimated in exactly the same manner used in most current fire PRAs.
-The most significant extension applied in the SDP is the use of component or fire ignition source specific for nearly all sources (a few sources require the analyst to estimate the total plant-wide unit count).
+In many ways FIF is estimated in exactly the same manner used in most current fire PRAs.
+The most significant extension applied in the SDP is the use of component or fire ignition source specific FIFs for nearly all sources (a few sources require the analyst to estimate the total plant-wide or HEAF fault zone-wide unit count).
 Implementation of this approach did require significant simplification to the application process.
-The major difference for the Fire Protection SDP is that the analyst is not asked to count fire sources throughout the plant, only those in the fire area under analysis.
+The major difference for the Fire Protection SDP is that, with a few exceptions, the analyst is not asked to count fire sources throughout the plant, only those in the fire area under analysis.
 In other PRA analysis methods, it is assumed that the analyst will have a complete count of fire ignition sources throughout the plant.
-Hence, the generic plant-wide is partitioned to individual components based on the plant-specific total component count.
-In the SDP, generic or representative component counts are applied, and the generic plant-wide is partitioned to individual components based on these generic component count values.
+Hence, the generic plant-wide FIF is partitioned to individual components based on the plant-specific total component count.
+In the SDP, generic or representative component counts are applied, and the generic plant-wide FIF is partitioned to individual components based on these generic component count values.

-The resulting component-specific are provided in Table A4.1 of Attachment 4 to Appendix F. Table 6.2.3 illustrates the process for obtaining these frequencies.
+The resulting component-specific FIF are provided in Table A4.1 of Attachment 4 to Appendix F. Table 6.2.3 illustrates the process for obtaining these frequencies.
 A description of the columns in this table follows.